alissatroiano/team-11/README.md

 ## CONTROLS AND GAME RULES

 ## TYPOGRAPHY
-- Ubuntu is the font used for the body with sans serif used as a fallback font.
 - The share tech mono font has been selected as I feel as though it has a star wars feel to it
 - Most of the content is white text and a dark background or black with a white background.